ogs22/cookbook/glossary/alternate_hypothesis.md

+An alternative hypothesis is one that specifies that the null hypothesis is not true.

-The hypothesis that is true when the null hypothesis is false, and false when it is true.
-The symbol H~1~ is used for it.
+The alternative hypothesis is false when the null hypothesis is true, and true when the null hypothesis is false.

+The symbol $H_{1}$ is used for the alternate hypothesis.